TopSPICE/Win32 v7.1 SPECIFICATIONS

 Analyses

-DC operating bias point, DC sweep, AC (frequency) response, transient response, noise, distortion, Fourier, transfer function, sensitivity, temperature and parametric stepping, "alter" circuit, Monte Carlo and worst case.
+DC operating bias point, DC sweep, AC linear frequency response, transient response, frequency response analysis (FRA) of switching circuits in the time domain, noise, Fourier harmonic, transfer function, sensitivity, temperature and parametric stepping, "alter" circuit, Monte Carlo and worst case.

 Simulator Analysis Commands